All Episodes

 His incessant announcements of his self-esteem indicate that he is not self-persuaded.

-Trump has reveled in the approval of Vladimir Putin, murderer and war criminal.
+Now, panting with a puppy's insatiable eagerness to be petted, Trump has reveled in the approval of Vladimir Putin, murderer and war criminal.

-And George Will goes on to insist that if Trump is the Republican nominee in 2016, uh there will be no Conservative Party in the United States by 2020.
+And George Will goes on to insist that if Trump is the Republican nominee in 2016, there will be no Conservative Party in the United States by 2020.

 The entire history of the American conservative movement will stand or fall on whether Trump wins the nomination.

-Uh because you have to be in the top six nationally or in the top five in either uh New Hampshire or Iowa before you will qualify for the the uh next debate uh in uh on January the fourteenth.
+There's only going to be six or maybe seven because you have to be in the top six nationally or in the top five in either New Hampshire or Iowa before you will qualify for the next debate on January the 14th.

-Rand Paul has a chance in one of those top five Iowa New Hampshire polls, he is a top five, uh he has a chance of maybe sneaking into it.
+He has a top five, he has a chance of maybe sneaking into it.

-That's all gonna be on stage.
+That's all going to be on stage.

-They're they're the only ones.
+They're the only ones.

 There's a problem with that in that Marco Rubio actually isn't on course to win any of the early states.

-Uh he hasn't actually spent a lot of time doing the retail politics thing in Iowa or New Hampshire.
+He hasn't actually spent a lot of time doing the retail politics thing in Iowa or New Hampshire.

 He's not just stalled, he's actually declining.

-Uh so it looks now as if he hasn't just plateaued, but he's already on the slide.
+So it looks now as if he hasn't just plateaued, but he's already on the slide.

-So the question of whether Marco Rubio is the viable candidate for the mainstream, uh, Christie could actually steal New Hampshire away from him, uh, or could certainly be the most viable mainstream so-called mainstream candidate at the end of the so you would be leaving New Hampshire uh with Trump as the populist uh on the populist side, and then maybe Rubio, but maybe Christie.
+So the question of whether Marco Rubio is the viable candidate for the mainstream, Christie could actually steal New Hampshire away from him, or could certainly be the most viable so-called mainstream candidate at the end of the day.

 I can't honestly believe people are going to go for Kasich.

-Uh but uh uh and then plus Cruz, who so far is the only candidate who's able to been able to triangulate the kind of populist and the kind of house trained Republican side of things, and he's really in a category all of all of his own.
+And then plus Cruz, who so far is the only candidate who's able to been able to triangulate the kind of populist and the kind of house-trained Republican side of things.

-I said yesterday three, but by the by the close of business in New Hampshire, uh there'll be the populist wing for Trump, uh there'll be Ted Cruz with his artful triangulation, and there will be maybe two mainstream candidates because the establishment hasn't yet decided who to get behind.
+I said yesterday three, but by the close of business in New Hampshire, there'll be the populist wing for Trump.

 The great news is that following the withdrawal of Lindsey Graham from the race, Lindsey Graham's participation in this presidential primary, he's basically the Archduke Franz Ferdinand of the Republican nominating process this year.

-And so with Lindsey Graham out of the race, John McCain, who's been going around doing all these, I'm proud to stand with my friend Lindsey Graham Towd Halls, where he's been playing to five people and a dead dog in little town halls all over New Hampshire.
+And so with Lindsey Graham out of the race, John McCain, who's been going around doing all these, I'm proud to stand with my friend Lindsey Graham Toward Halls, where he's been playing to five people and a dead dog in little town halls all over New Hampshire.

-Uh John McCain is now free to throw his weight behind someone who actually stands a chance of getting into double digits in the polls.
+John McCain is now free to throw his weight behind someone who actually stands a chance of getting into double digits in the polls.

 But they're all coming up with it now.

-Russia had the best answer to that after the budget deal.
+Rush had the best answer to that after the budget deal.

 So what?

-What as a matter of practicality, what difference does it make?
+What, as a matter of practicality, what difference does it make?

-Uh the United States government spends more per citizen than the government of France does.
+The United States government spends more per citizen than the government of France does.

 The government of France spends less per citizen, less on each citizen than the government of the United States does.

-That's what the Conservative Movement has done for big government.
+That's what the Conservative movement has done for big government.

-The conservative movement has Had an abortion litmus test for 40 years, and America is the abortion mill of the world.
+The Conservative movement has had an abortion litmus test for 40 years, and America is the abortion mill of the world.

-We have a a government funded organization.
+We have a government-funded organization.

-We have basically the Exxon Mobile.
+We have basically the ExxonMobil.

-We have the General Motors of abortion, which is what Planned Parenthood is, except that it's government subsidized and it's shipping body parts of babies around the country, and it's fully funded by a Republican House and a Republican Senate.
+We have the general motors of abortion, which is what Planned Parenthood is, except that it's government-subsidized and it's shipping body parts of babies around the country, and it's fully funded by a Republican House and a Republican Senate.

 So conservatism makes no difference to abortion, makes no difference to fiscal responsibility.

-It would be nice to have conservative government.
+It would be nice to have Conservative government.

-But somehow the Conservative Party doesn't seem to be leading to conservative government.
+But somehow the Conservative Party doesn't seem to be leading to Conservative government.

-That's the issue uh beyond anything Trump does.
+That's the issue beyond anything Trump does.

-Trump is a phenomenon of the failure of the Conservative movement.
+of the failure of the conservative movement.

 We'll take that, talk that, and more your calls straight ahead.

-Mark Stein, in for us on the EIB network.
+Mark Stein, Infra Rush on the EIB network.

-Uh she was in a school district that has better than average results, and she told the crowd, I wouldn't keep any school open that wasn't doing a better than average job.
+And she told the crowd, I wouldn't keep any school open that wasn't doing a better than average job.

 So if you're looking for a fiscally conservative candidate, Hillary is your woman.